kodango/Remove-Google-Redirection/README.md

 Remove-Google-Redirection
 =========================

-Remove redirection and click-tracking in Google search results.
+Prohibit click-tracking, and prevent url redirection when clicks on the result links in Google search page.

 See more help on my [script homepage](http://kodango.com/remove-google-redirection)